glgreiner/HyperVerITAS/README.md

 # HyperVerITAS
-Implementation for the HyperVerITAS proof system
+This repository contains the implementation for the HyperVerITAS proof system (crop and grayscale transformations).
+It supports a variety of Multilinear PCS: PST, Brakedown, Basefold, BasefoldFri, and ZeromorphFri.
+The code for HyperVerITAS is contained in the `hyperveritas_impl` directory.

 We also include code for performing a fair comparison with VerITAS, VIMz, and TilesProof.
 See the `comparisons` directory for more information.